 Cat and Clint will have you mesmerized by sweet harmonies and dancing and hollering to old time fiddle and banjo.
 They hail from Blackwood, Vic - one of the big Old Time Bluegrass hotspots of Australia.
 Clint's original songs are featured as well as a traditional ballad, fiddle tunes and vintage country blues.

-Sensuous, cinematic, irresistibly danceable: Sydney sextet Chaika weave spine-tingling vocal harmonies into instrumentals influenced by the Balkans and jazz.
-They will launch their 3rd album at the festival.
-"It is easy to be enchanted" - The Australian.
-"Mesmerising, Extraordinary" - Fine Music FM
+Sensuous, cinematic, irresistibly danceable: Sydney sextet Chaika’s music is a rich tapestry of spine-tingling vocal harmonies and exhilarating instrumentals, drawing influence from the Balkans and jazz.
+“It is easy to be enchanted” - The Australian, “Mesmerising… Extraordinary” - Fine Music FM